OpenEvalProject/evals/manuscripts/elife-74758/v2/manuscript.md

 Together, these experiments define a novel, direct inhibitory projection from BA to vH.
 Thus, contrary to previous assumptions, BA provides two parallel projections to pyramidal neurons in vH, one excitatory, and one inhibitory.

-## BA excitatory and inhibitory input selectively connects with unique vH output populations
+### BA excitatory and inhibitory input selectively connects with unique vH output populations

 The relatively sparse connectivity in our results above suggests that both excitatory and inhibitory BA input may connect with only a proportion of pyramidal neurons in vH.
 The CA1/proximal subiculum border of vH is composed of multiple populations of neurons organised as parallel projections (Figure 3, Gergues et al., 2020; Naber and Witter, 1998; Wee and MacAskill, 2020).
 Therefore, we hypothesised that this low connectivity may be an indication that BA input connects differentially with neurons that project to either NAc, PFC or back to BA.

 ![Figure 3.](https://cdn.elifesciences.org/articles/74758/elife-74758-fig3-v2.jpg)

 **Figure 3.:** (A) Schematic of experiment, three differently tagged CTXβ tracers were injected into prefrontal cortex (PFC), nucleus accumbens (NAc) and basal amygdala (BA).
 (B) Example injection sites in each region.
 Scale bar 1 mm.
 (C) Horizontal section of CA1/subiculum in ventral hippocampus (vH) showing interspersed but non-overlapping labelling.
 Scale bars 300 µm (left), 100 µm (right).
 (D) Proportion of neurons labelled with CTXβ injection in NAc (red), BA (green) or PFC (grey) co-labelled with CTXβ from a different region.
 Note that there is only a small proportion of dual labelled neurons.
 (E) Strategy for electrophysiology recordings – projection populations were fluorescently labelled with retrobead injections into downstream projection areas.
 (F) Examples of positive (+160 pA) and negative (–40 pA) current steps in fluorescently targeted neurons from each population.
-Scale bar = 30 mV, 100 ms. (G, H) No large differences in input/output curve, resting potential, input resistance or sag amplitude across the three populations.Figure 3—source data 1.Figure 3.
+Scale bar = 30 mV, 100 ms. (G, H) No large differences in input/output curve, resting potential, input resistance or sag amplitude across the three populations.

 To investigate this possibility, we wanted to directly compare the level of synaptic input from BA onto each projection populations in vH.
 As the absolute level of input onto a recorded neuron using the CRACM approach is proportional to the number of connected axons times the unitary amplitude of these connections, light-evoked input is dependent on a number of technical variables such as precise location of the injection site, location of recording in vH and the number of ChR2-positive axons.
 Therefore, it is not possible to compare input onto different populations of neurons across slices and injections (MacAskill et al., 2014; MacAskill et al., 2012; Marques et al., 2018; Petreanu et al., 2007).
 Therefore, we instead compared the relative ChR2-evoked input onto pairs of neighbouring neurons, each of which projected to a different downstream region.
 Using this approach, we could make a within-experiment comparison of the relative BA input across each of the projection populations, while keeping the stimulus constant (Petreanu et al., 2007).
 In order to carry out this experiment, we again injected ChR2 into BA, but also retrograde tracers into either BA and NAc, or BA and PFC.
 This allowed us, 2 weeks later, to prepare acute slices and obtain whole-cell recordings from pairs of fluorescently identified neurons in vH projecting to each downstream target.
 Together, the paired recording of neurons in the same slice and field of view allowed for a comparison of ChR2-evoked synaptic input while controlling for variability in the absolute level of input due to confounds such as injection volume and the exact location in CA1/subiculum.